hemanshukale/Automated-laptop-charging-using-ESP8266/README.md

 Many laptop users face this problem of battery dying - usually because of always keeping charging on, hence damaging battery And it might be problematic to turn off the charger and risk the chance of laptop shutting down during a critical time if forgot to turn it back on

 Here's an automated version of that -
+The supply to charger is turned on or off by relays controlled by ESP8266
 currently made for Windows 10 (powershell) & bash on linux

 Electronics needed -